 Most of the new RVs manufactured in the last several years have LED lights from the factory.
 This is a large amount of power savings, you can run 5-7 LED lights which is equal to 1 incandescent bulb.
 If you don't have them in your RV, get rid of the main area lights ASAP like the kitchen, bath and dining or living area.
 You don't have to change every single bulb in the RV, most people don't use half of them, so focus on the main ones.

-Now, if this is all you require while dry camping then your needs are minimal, and in the southwest 1-2 batteries and a 120 watt portable will sustain that without ever running the generator.
+Now, if this is all you require while dry camping then your needs are minimal, and in the southwest 1-2 batteries and our 160 watt kit will sustain that without ever running the generator.
 But you still don't have 120v household power for laptops, TVs etc. That's where the "Inverter" comes in, and more wattage is required in order to run and replenish that battery bank so you can repeat the cycle day after day.

 Everyone gets confused when it comes to Converter or Inverter, so lets jump into that for a minute.

 This worthless piece of equipment (unless you're in a $150K diesel pusher) is nothing more than an over priced, under performing battery charger.
 It's hidden out of sight like its name and usually plugged into a 120 volt outlet under a cabinet or behind the 120v breaker panel.
 So when your plugged into shore power, or out in the desert running off the generator, it powers up the Converter and starts attempting to charge the battery.
 So it takes the 120 volt, and "converts" it to 12v, then is hooked to the battery with a positive and a negative wire which is how it charges, just like a battery charger you can buy just about anywhere.